dev-mansonthomas/RedQuest/README.md

 ```

  * Run `ng build --configuration production` to prepare the server with *production* environment settings.
-* Then run `ng serve --configuration production` for a dev server.
+* Then run `ng serve --configuration production` for a production server.

 > Notes: